Get insider access

 Audio-Technica ATH-M50x

-The Audio-Technica ATH-M50x and the Philips SHP9500 are both very good headphones for fans of a neutral sound, but they have different enclosures, which offer different strengths.
-The closed-back design of the Audio-Technica results in better noise isolation and punchier bass, but makes the headphones sound more closed-off.
-The open-back design of the Philips gives them a much more natural, spacious soundstage, but they leak a lot of sound and lack quite a bit of bass.
+The Audio-Technica ATH-M50x and the Philips SHP9500 are both very good headphones for fans of balanced sound profiles, but they have different enclosures, offering different strengths.
+The closed-back design of the Audio-Technica results in better noise isolation and punchier bass but makes the headphones sound more closed-off.
+The open-back design of the Philips gives them a much more natural, spacious listening experience, but they leak a lot of sound and lack quite a bit of bass.
 The Audio-Technica are better in a noise-sensitive environment, like recording or commuting.
 However, the Philips provide a more open listening experience if you're in a quiet space.

 Beyerdynamic DT 770 PRO

-The Philips SHP9500 are marginally better headphones for neutral sound than the Beyerdynamic DT 770 PRO.
-The Philips are open-back headphones with a much better passive soundstage performance.
-They're also much more comfortable and breathable.
-On the other hand, the Beyerdynamic have better build quality, a much more stable fit, and a more neutral bass response.
+The Philips SHP9500 are meant for different applications than the Beyerdynamic DT 770 PRO.
+The Philips are open-back headphones with a much more spacious sound, but they don't block out ambient noise around you.
+They're more comfortable and breathable, with a more consistent sound between wears.
+On the other hand, the Beyerdynamic have better build quality, a much more stable fit, and a greater low-end extension.
 Thanks to their closed-back design, they also isolate you from a bit more ambient noise and leak less audio.

 HiFiMan Sundara 2020

 The HiFiMan Sundara 2020 are somewhat better for neutral sound than the Philips SHP9500.
-The HiFiMan deliver audio more consistently.
-They have a better passive soundstage performance and more extended bass.
-They also have significantly better build quality, and their passive soundstage is more immersive and wide.
-On the other hand, the Philips are much more comfortable and very breathable.
+The HiFiMan deliver audio more consistently via their planar magnetic drivers.
+They exhibit better bass extension and a smoother treble response.
+They also have significantly better build quality.
+On the other hand, the Philips are a bit more comfortable and very breathable.
+If you prefer a brighter sound, they supply that via dynamic drivers.

 Sennheiser HD 58X Jubilee